arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 This is where conditional statements come in!
 A conditional evaluates if a statement is true, and if it is true, executes a command.
 The most basic conditional statements take the form "if/then."

-"If the file is empty, delete the file."
+"**If** the file is empty, **then** delete the file."

 Using a conditional clause like this can automate the process so that the computer checks whether the file is true rather than you having to do it!

+That said, the Bash language does not make it easy to write conditional statements.
+Over the next few pages you will learn

+* how conditionals work in general (not specific to the Bash language)
+* how to recognize conditionals in Bash
+* how to make small changes to existing code.

+If you find that you need to use conditionals a lot in Bash, you will probably settle on a favorite cheat sheet, of which there are many. (links here and in additional resources)

-### Bash Statements
+### Statements

 A statement (or mathematical statement) is something that can be evaluated as either true or false.
 Here are some examples: